cloud-agnost/agnost-website/docs/advanced-features/scaling-and-load-balancing.md

 When creating an application within the Agnost platform, the HPA is configured automatically for your applications, making sure that your applications can handle peak traffic loads without any manual intervention.

-### Vertical Pod Autoscaler (VPA)

-Vertical Pod Autoscaler (VPA) is a Kubernetes feature that automatically adjusts the amount of CPU and memory allocated to pods in a replication controller, deployment, replica set, or stateful set.
-This allows your pods to have the resources they need to operate optimally without wasting resources.

-Again, Agnost automates the configuration of VPA for your applications, ensuring efficient resource utilization across your cluster.

 ### Load Balancing